Blog

 401(k) regulations evolve frequently, and non-compliance can lead to severe penalties.
 Staying informed about legislative changes is critical for businesses to maintain plan integrity.

-What Employers Need to Consistently Monitor
+What Employers Need to Monitor Consistently

-• Legislative Updates - Changes like those included in the SECURE Act 2.0 may affect eligibility and contribution limits.
+• Legislative Updates - Changes like those in the SECURE Act 2.0 may affect eligibility and contribution limits.

 • Compliance Testing - Plans must pass nondiscrimination and top-heavy testing to remain valid.
 Nondiscrimination testing ensures that a 401(k) plan benefits all employees fairly, not just highly compensated employees.
 These are the ADP/ACP Tests.
-Top-heavy, testing checks—whether key employees such as owners or executives—hold a disproportionate share of plan assets.
-If Key employees hold 60% or more of the plan assets all eligible employees may have to receive a 3% of compensation contribution.
+Top-heavy, testing checks—whether key employees such as owners or executives hold a disproportionate share of plan assets.
+If Key employees hold 60% or more of the plan assets, all eligible employees may have to receive a 3% of compensation contribution.
 These tests help maintain the plan's compliance and integrity and protect the interests of all participants.

-• Timely Reporting - Accurate filings such as Form 5500 are essential to avoid costly penalties.
+• Timely Reporting - Accurate filings, such as Form 5500, are essential to avoid costly penalties.

 How Benefit Equity Inc. Supports Compliance